 The student completes the practicum evaluation form as provided.
 The preceptor may add information to the evaluation form.
 The instructor may add comments to the evaluation form and ultimately has the responsibility to recommend a Satisfactory or Unsatisfactory standing in this course.

-■ Course Evaluation
+Course Evaluation

 Students are expected to initiate discussion with the instructor about any aspects of this course.
+Opportunity to complete a course evaluation is provided.

 Participation